PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-number/+page.md

-## `handler()` - Handling the entered number
+## `onChange()` - Handling the entered number
-Use the configuration method `handler()` to tell the `EnterNumber` component which method to call to handle the entered number.
-The method will be passed the entered number as an argument.
+Use the configuration method `onChange()` to tell the `EnterNumber` component which method to call to handle the entered number.
+This method will be called each time the user makes a change in the `EnterNumber` component, such as:

+* Writes a digit in it
+* Removes a digit from it
+* Paste a number in it
+* Removes all digits in it
+* Etc.

+Your method will also be passed the entered number as an argument.

 ::: tip Example